-We have been managing and aiding patients with brain injury for over 20 years.
-Dr. Pirotte was asked to join the staff at Wesley Rehabilitation Hospital in 1992 after lecturing to a statewide meeting of occupational therapists.
-We diagnose and treat HUNDREDS of head injured patients each year.
+We have been helping people with brain injuries for approximately 30 years.
+Dr. Pirotte was asked to join the staff at Wesley Rehabilitation Hospital in 1992 after speaking to a statewide meeting of Occupational Therapists.
+We diagnose and treat hundreds of head injured patients each year.

-Since then, our knowledge and care for these patients has exploded.
-We are the leading practice in the whole region for training and care of the head injured patient.
+Since then, our knowledge and care for these people has increased dramatically.
+We are the leading practice in the region for helping our patients with brain injuries.

-In 2010, we were honored to be one of the first 5 practices in the nation invited to start a private practice residency to teach new graduate optometrists about vision rehab.
+In 2010, we were honored to be one of the first 5 practices in the nation invited to start a private practice residency.
+This program is designed to teach new graduate optometrists about vision

 What happens in a brain injury?

 More than half of the brain is involved in the act of seeing.
 Since the brain injury can cause tears and damages the nerve cells, vision is very likely to be affected.

 People with brain injuries often experience many of the following issues:

 * Extreme sensitivity to light and sound

 * Have difficulty with motion of any kind, including being a passenger in a car or walking.

 * Stairs can be overwhelming because of poor balance